F1rst-Unicorn/stocks/manual/admin/server-installation.md

 playbook if one of the following holds:

  * The machine already has an nginx instance running with a custom nginx.conf
+ * The machine already has a tomcat 8 instance running with a custom server.xml
  * The machine already contains a database named stocks
  * One of the ports 10910, 10911, 10912, 10916 or 10917 is already in use